-Therefore, regardless of any possible Medicaid payment and indirect FFP provided under Title XIX, the general assistance population days operated and funded by the State of Massachusetts (not title XIX) are not counted as Medicaid days for purposes of the Medicare DSH calculation.
-In addition, regardless of the methods used by the State to calculate its Medicaid DSH payments (Medicaid inpatient utilization rate or the low-income utilization rate or the "special rule" at § 1923(e)(1) of the Act), these patients cannot be included under § 1886(d)(5)(F)(vi)(II) of the Act as Medicaid patient day.
+Therefore, regardless of any possible Medicaid DSH payment and indirect FFP provided under Title XIX, by the State of Ohio for the cost of certain patients, the related days are not counted as Medicaid days for purposes of the Medicare DSH calculation.
+Regardless of the methods used by the State to calculate its Medicaid DSH payments (Medicaid inpatient utilization rate or the low-income utilization rate or other), these patients days cannot be included under § 1886(d)(5)(F)(vi)(II) of the Act as Medicaid patient day.